Pod-Point/reviews-php/README.md

 ## Glossary

 A review is an evaluation of a publication, product, or company for example.
 In this package we have a clear differentiation of types of reviews that can be for:
-* `Service`: it can be company/business/merchant/service review.
+* `Merchant`: it can be company/business/merchant/service review.
 * `Product`: a product review, meaning it has a clear link to a product.

 ## Installation